9 reasons why Zambia should be on your bucket list!

 Tusk & Mane Fly Camp Lower Zambezi National Park Zambia

-Check out more about our camp here: Tusk & Mane
+Check out more about our camp here: Chula island camp by Classic Zambia

 7. Personal service & dedication: Small owner-run camps & lodges

 One of the main qualities of a country that has a relatively small tourism industry is the dedication of individuals towards developing the area.
-All the camps and lodges we tested in Zambia were small entities, that were completely owner-run.
-This way you’ll get up close with their personal stories and learn a lot about the region from the people who are involved directly.
+All the camps and lodges we tested in Zambia were completely owner-run with a strong conservation focus and sustainable mindset.
+Staying in family-owned camps will bring you close to their personal stories while you get to learn a lot about the region from the people who are involved directly in it’s protection and development.

 The star bed of Kaingo lodge from Shenton Safaris in South Luangwa National ParkThe star bed of Mwamba camp from Shenton Safaris in South Luangwa National Park